-A very hard-working licensed RN, I first found myself attracted to XXXX University’s MSN Program due to your high passing rates for the RN licensing exam.
+A very hard-working, licensed RN, I am attracted to XXXX University’s MSN Program due to your high passing rates for the RN licensing exam.
 As I began to investigate further, I became most impressed with the research of your extraordinary faculty and their dedication to spending adequate time with students to provide them with a helping hand.
-I like that XXXX University is home to more than 130 clubs and organizations, and I feel strongly that my temperament is a good fit for the field.
+I like that XXXX University is home to more than 130 clubs and organizations.
+My temperament is a good fit for nursing.
 My character is calm and easy-going; my approach is amiable, my personality is professional, and my greatest strengths are sincerity and humor.
-My most incredible pride is parenting, and my ultimate fun is learning new knowledge and skills.
+My most incredible pride is parenting; my ultimate fun is learning new knowledge and skills.
 I aspire to be a devoted husband and father with a well-rounded lifestyle.
 Most of all, I want to be a modest yet well-respected nurse.
-I am a good fit with XXXX, a program committed to providing its patients with cutting-edge care with an ethos of excellence.
+I am a good fit with XXXX, a program committed to providing its patients with innovative care with an ethos of excellence.

-Probably most important is my profound admiration for your commitment to community service, which speaks volumes about your mission of enhancing the welfare of communities globally and locally.
-As a Latino man and a nurse, I am very passionate about the struggle against Diabetes because of its devastating effects on Latinos.
+Most important is my profound admiration for your commitment to community service, which speaks volumes about your mission of enhancing the welfare of communities globally and locally.
+As a Latino man and a nurse, I am passionate about the struggle against Diabetes because of its devastating effects on Latinos.
 I feel strongly that my experience as a registered nurse provides me with a solid foundation that will enable me to excel as a graduate student in your MSN-E program.
-I appreciate that XXXX is one of the largest graduate schools for the health professions in California, your graduates are given first consideration for a seat in the FNP Program.
+I appreciate that XXXX is one of the largest graduate schools for the health professions in California; your graduates are given first consideration for a seat in the FNP Program.
 Completing an MSN at XXXX University of Health Science will provide me with the knowledge and skills to optimize my contribution to my community as an FNP, especially concerning the underserved.

 Nursing is, for me, a career change motivated by factors of heart and conscience.
-Thankfully, we have reached a level of economic stability as a family so that I can, for the first time, turn my undivided attention to nursing 24/7 – fulfilling my dreams of helping people as a profession, having a vocation, a callingthan just a job.
-Throughout my adult life, I have yearned to help people, and do the kinds of things that a nurse does, and I was unable to do so because I sold myself down the river to meet my family's needs.
+Thankfully, we have reached economic stability as a family so that I can, for the first time, turn my undivided attention to nursing 24/7 – fulfilling my dreams of helping people as a profession, having a vocation, a calling, then just a job.
+Throughout my adult life, I have yearned to help people and do the kinds of things that a nurse does, and I was unable to do so because I sold myself down the river to meet my family's needs.
 This emptiness of not helping people made me unhappy.
 My grandma and mother raised me to give something back.
 I assimilated rapidly with immigrant families.
 I can bond with them because I understand them and relate to them, the difficulty of the challenges they face, and the courage to struggle forward to care for their children and their long-term needs.
-I want to be a voice for the ‘undocumented’.
-Today, I am amazed at my story and my family’s story and how we all “made it out” of our profoundly underrepresented community.
+I want to be a voice for the ‘undocumented.’
+Today, I am amazed at my story and my family’s and how we all “made it out” of our profoundly underrepresented community.
 I am a proud Chicano whose family became focused and understood the importance of obtaining a higher education.
 My older siblings are in education: one is a teacher, another a K-6 principal, and the third is a para-educator.
 Two of them have doctoral degrees.

-I earned my undergraduate degree in 2006 in Kinesiology, thinking that it would be complementary to my studies in nursing: understanding the human body as a whole, addressing lifestyle choices, learning how to alleviate muscle ailments through the application of various healing techniques, and the overall enhancement of the well-being of the patient.
+I earned my undergraduate degree in 2006 in Kinesiology, thinking that it would be complementary to my studies in nursing: understanding the human body, addressing lifestyle choices, learning how to alleviate muscle ailments through the application of various healing techniques, and the overall enhancement of the well-being of the patient.
 In 2013, I received my vocational nurse license.
-The child of a single mother who always struggled economically, my undergraduate grades were not stellar because I was obliged to work long hours throughout my studies.
+The child of a single parent who always struggled economically, my undergraduate grades were not stellar because I was obliged to work long hours throughout my studies.
 I am fully bilingual and bicultural.
 I communicate well with patients, their families, and coworkers, and I have experience dealing with patients and families over the last 25 years in Guerrero, Mexico.
 I also have three years of dealing with different areas of our healthcare systems, hospitals, clinics, rehabs, long-term care facilities, and patient homes.
 I am incredibly passionate about helping the underserved in Latino communities.
 Growing up in some of the worst streets of Northeast Los Angeles—I learned what it meant and felt like to be a victim of crime, have limited food choices, and seek help in some of the nation’s most overcrowded healthcare clinics.
 This has helped me connect with many patients on my rotations since patients often feel more comfortable interacting with Spanish-speaking nurses.

-When you can take a step back to see someone else’s point of view, you grow because you can relate to them at the most human level and find harmony and appreciation in cultural differences.
+When you can step back to see someone else’s point of view, you grow because you can relate to them at the most human level and find harmony and appreciation in cultural differences.
 I have grown enormously through direct contact with patients from many diverse backgrounds.
 With every patient that has attended, I have sought to understand them from their perspective.

 As long as I live, I will never forget “Jose,” a Mexican migrant farmworker who sustained a severe hip injury.
 His family was in Mexico, and he spoke and understood only a very rural Spanish dialect.
-He had no visitors, and his recovery was not progressing as it should.
+He had no visitors, and his recovery was not progressing.
 Jose appeared uninterested in recovering; he made no effort to communicate or participate in the recovery process.
 He physically turned away from those who attempted to help him.
 As Jose appeared to wither away, his prognosis seemed increasingly grim.
 When Jose's mother was finally able to visit eight weeks after the injury, we learned that Jose believed in traditional Mexican healing practices and was convinced that he would not recover without them.
 With the encouragement of his father, aided by curanderismo, folk healing that works at the material, spiritual, and mental levels, Jose recovered.
 I became more sensitive to the sheer power of cultural tradition and belief, and perspective.

 I know what it is like to lack insurance and not have the necessary funds to see a physician.
 It is part of my dream to play a role in the healthcare system that makes healthcare affordable and accessible to everyone, serving as a compassionate family nurse practitioner who works collaboratively with an interdisciplinary team to deliver high-quality care and improve patient outcomes.
 Ten years from now, I hope to build my family clinic, and 15 years from now, hopefully, start a non–profit organization that provides healthcare access to special-needs Latino patients and the working poor in general.

-I thank you for considering my application.
+Thank you for considering my application.